zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation06.md

 ### Ordered description of steps to be taken to execute the test case

-1. Obtain the complete set of name servers from the parent using [Method2](../Methods.md) and the child using [Method3](../Methods.md).
+1. Obtain the complete set of name server address records from the parent using [Method4](../Methods.md) and the child using [Method5](../Methods.md).
-2. Query for the SOA record.
+2. All the uniquely obtained address records are queried for the SOA record.
 3. If there is an answer with NOERROR and there is no content in the answer section, this test case fails.